Below, find a list of only some of the publications that have arisen out of Beckman Center research and fellowships.

 Hirai, H. (2014) “Renaissance Medical Debates on the Origin of Souls,” In The Microcosmos of Knowledge: Medieval and Renaissance Intellectual History, ed.
 Hiro Hirai and Minoru Ozawa.
 Tokyo: Chuokoron Publishing. [in Japanese]

 Hirai, H. (2014) “Bodies and Their Internal Powers: Natural Philosophy, Medicine and Alchemy,” In The Routledge Companion to Sixteenth-Century Philosophy, ed.
 Henrik Lagerlund et al. London: Routledge.

-Hirai, H. (forthcoming) “Mysteries of Living Corpuscles: Atomism and the Origin of Life in Sennert, Gassendi and Kircher,” In Early Modern Medicine and Philosophy, ed.
+Hirai, H. (2016) “Mysteries of Living Corpuscles: Atomism and the Origin of Life in Sennert, Gassendi and Kircher,” In Early Modern Medicine and Philosophy, ed.
 Benjamin Goldberg et al. Dordrecht: Springer.

 Hirai, H. (forthcoming) “Reconciling Galenic and Chymical Medicine: Joseph Du Chesne’s Strategy and Secret,” In The Physicians’ Stone: Alchemy and Medicine from Antiquity to the Enlightenment, ed.
 Jennifer M. Rampling et al. Chicago: University of Chicago Press.